St John Plessington Catholic College

 50

-How are students set in key stage 4 at SJP?
+How are students grouped at key stage 4 at SJP?

-We believe that every student in our school has a right to a broad, engaging and aspirational curriculum.
+We believe that every student has a right to a broad, engaging and aspirational curriculum.
 For those with additional needs, we will do everything possible to help them access this with increasing fluency and independence.

-Where subjects have tiered entry for their courses of study (maths, all sciences and Spanish) the above model will be followed for each tier of the curriculum while still allowing scope for students to move between tiers based on their progress throughout the course.
+Where subjects have tiered entry for their courses of study (maths, all sciences and spanish) students are placed in ability groupings (where possible in our curriculum model) based on prior and current attainment, this ensures that each student receives the necessary support and challenge to successfully master the knowledge and skills within that tier.
+The above model will be followed for each tier of the maths, all sciences and spanish curriculum while still allowing scope for students to move between tiers based on their progress throughout the course.

 SUBJECT